dchhitarka/unity/README.md

+# Games in Unity/C#

-# If you are unable to load the games in your browser, then try the following steps for yopur respective browser ti turn on WebGL support.
+## If you are unable to load the games in your browser, then try the following steps for yopur respective browser ti turn on WebGL support.

 ### Firefox (recommended browser for running WebGL)